inet-framework/inet-tutorials/configurator/doc/step4.md

 - `addDefaultRoutes = default(true)`: Add a default route if all routes from a node go through the same gateway.
 This is often the case with hosts, which usually connect to a network via a single interface.
 This parameter is not used if `addStaticRoutes = false`.
-- `addSubnetRoutes = default(true)`: Optimize routing tables by adding routes towards subnets instead of individial interfaces.
+- `addSubnetRoutes = default(true)`: Optimize routing tables by adding routes towards subnets instead of individual interfaces.
 This is only used where applicable, and not used if `addStaticRoutes = false`.
 - `optimizeRoutes = default(true)`: Optimize routing tables by merging entries where possible.
 Not used if `addStaticRoutes = false`.